-- Draft Version The draft budget (both capital and operating) will be presented to Council at their November 27, 2024, meeting. - Final Draft Version The final draft budget is expected to be presented to Council for their consideration at their December 18, 2024, meeting.
+- Draft Version The draft budget (both capital and operating) was presented to Council at their November 27, 2024, meeting. - Final Draft Version The final draft budget will be presented to Council to consider for adoption at their December 18, 2024, meeting.